redis/redis/CLUSTER.md

 cannot be handled by the centralized control plane as it would quickly be overwhelmed.
 By propagating the individual node 'global config' epoch as part of the status messages to the TD we can expose when a certain configuration change has been received by all nodes.
-Node local config changes (to the relevant global settings) would be overriden every time a change is propagated through the cluster.
+Node local config changes (to the relevant global settings) would be overridden every time a change is propagated through the cluster.

 Another possibility would be to leverage node level distribution mechanism like unsharded Pub/Sub.